 This ranch owner only allows a very select number of hunters each year to hunt his ranch.
-Fantastic accommodations coupled with Black Angus steaks grilling over the mesquite fire at the end of the day along with a cold beer or a glass of fine wine.
-It just doesn’t get any better.
+Fantastic accommodations coupled with amazing meals along with a cold beer or a glass of fine wine at the end of the day just add to the experience.

 They also offer superb inexpensive red stag hunting, along with trophy red sheep $3,000 and Sitka deer at $3,000.
 Texas non-resident license is $300.
 Hunt- ers are met in Amarillo.
 Extremely limited openings, call for availability.
 HCU’s Scott Steinkruger and Cliff Graham have been on this ranch.
 Hunt WDP806.
 WDP806 Hunt Photos.